Knowing this makes habit change easier

 You’ve got a habit, one that you no longer want.

-Logically you know that it’s detracting from your heath and logically you know what you need to do instead.
+Logically you know it’s detracting from your heath and logically you know what you need to do instead.

 Despite what you know to do and how much you want to change, you still have a hard time following through.